Contact Center vs. Call Center: How Do They Compare?

 Nexa: Call Center Solutions for Every Industry

 In addition to 24/7/365 call answering services and virtual receptionist services, we also offer omnichannel customer support via SMS text, live chat, and email.
-Whether you’re looking for improved lead vetting or more client customer service access, our digital tools and friendly, helpful agents are ready to serve you and your clients.
+Whether you’re looking for improved lead vetting, outbound call center services, or more client customer service access, our digital tools and friendly, helpful agents are ready to serve you and your clients.